Red Sox vs. Rays Probable Starting Pitching - June 3

 Watch live MLB games on all your devices!
 Sign up now for a free trial to Fubo!

-- Whitlock (2-2) will take to the mound for the Red Sox and make his fifth start of the season.
+- The Red Sox will send Crawford (1-2) out for his third start of the season.

-- The right-hander gave up one earned run and allowed three hits in five innings pitched against the Arizona Diamondbacks on Saturday.
+- His most recent appearance came out of the bullpen on Wednesday when the righty threw two-thirds of an inning against the Cincinnati Reds, surrendering one earned run while allowing just one hit.

+- In 10 appearances this season, he has compiled a 3.52 ERA and averages 8.8 strikeouts per nine innings while opposing batters are hitting .205 against him.

 Try FanDuel Fantasy today with our link and make your perfect team!

-- Kelley (0-1) takes the mound first for the Rays to make his third start of the season.
+- Glasnow will take to the mound for the Rays, his second start of the season.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the right-hander threw scoreless two-thirds of an inning against the Chicago Cubs while surrendering two hits.

-- In eight appearances this season, he has compiled a 4.91 ERA and averages 4.9 strikeouts per nine innings while opposing batters are hitting .256 against him.
+- The right-hander's last appearance was on Saturday, May 27, when he threw 4 1/3 innings, giving up three earned runs while allowing five hits against the Los Angeles Dodgers.

+- He has pitched in one games this season with an ERA of 6.23, a batting average against of .278 and 16.6 strikeouts per nine innings.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.